zephyrproject-rtos/zephyr/README.rst

   our JIRA system: https://jira.zephyrproject.org.
 You can browse through the reported issues and submit issues of your own.

+* **Security-related Issue Reporting**: For security-related inquiries or reporting suspected security-related bugs in the Zephyr OS, please send email to vulnerabilities@zephyrproject.org.
+We will assess and fix flaws according to our security policy outlined in the Zephyr Project `Security Overview`_.

 * **Mailing List**: The `Zephyr Mailing Lists`_ are perhaps the most convenient way to track developer discussions and to ask your own support questions to the Zephyr project community.